CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 VPPs sometimes get mixed up with smart devices.
 It's more than that.
 From the functional perspective, VPP is a vertical solution that enables grid-level orchetration of off-grid energy assets, i.e. distributed energy resources, at scale.
 Its technology stack includes three layers:

 **The DER layer** is the hardware layer that encompasses grid-interactive DERs, from battery storage systems and EV chargers to residential solar and home devices.
-While traditional DERs focus on supplying off-grid energy, DER devices incorporated into VPP can be controlled through a central platform for read and write access, allowing further integration into the grid.
+While traditional DERs focus on supplying off-grid energy, VPP-enabled DER devices can be controlled through a central platform for read and write access, allowing further integration into the grid.

 **The communication layer** is the intermediate layer that makes such control possible.
 This layer often includes both hardware such as gateway devices and IoT sensors, and software especially integration middleware to provide standardized APIs and internet protocols for secure, real-time data exchange between DER and central platforms.